 Doing Science Outside of Toronto

-A student’s thesis research might occasionally require him/her to do work at a site outside of Toronto for an extended period of time (e.g.,. field work, work at a company, work at another University).
+A student’s thesis research might occasionally require them to do work at a site outside of Toronto for an extended period of time (e.g. field work, work at a company, work at another University).
 For work that requires the student to be away from Toronto for more than a month, the student must schedule a committee meeting before committing to that work in order to get the committee's approval.
 In addition, the student must fill out the SGS Off-Campus Registration form (available on the School of Graduate Studies web site) and get it signed by the Graduate Coordinator before committing to the work outside of Toronto.